 The PICC helps carry nutrients and medicines into your body.
 It is also used to draw blood when you need to have blood tests.

-A PICC is used when you need intravenous (IV) treatment over a long period of time or if blood draws done the regular way have become difficult.
+A PICC is used when you need intravenous (IV) treatment over a long period of time or if blood draws done the regular way (by individual needlesticks) have become difficult.

 How is a PICC Inserted?

 The PICC insertion procedure is done in the radiology (x-ray) department or at your hospital bedside.
 The steps to insert it are:

 - A tourniquet (strap) is tied around your arm near your shoulder.